engageLively/galyleo-examples/demos/presidential-elections/BuildingTheDashboard.md

 ![After Text](images/afterText.png)

 Now let's add some images.
-Click on the top bar shapes menu and select image
+Click on the top bar shapes menu and select image:

 ![Select Image](images/image-select.png)

+This is a stock image, and we'd like to change it.
+This is done by URL.
+CLick on the right sidebar and, in the imageURL box, enter the image URL you'd like displayed.
+(Of course, ensure that you have the right to use the image first).

+![Image URL] (images/set-image-url.png)